active-interest/seo-ultimate/readme.txt

 * **Internal Relevance Researcher**
 	* Determine which of your webpages Google most strongly associates with the keywords you specify.
 	* Use the information to determine ideal targets for incoming links or ideal sources of outgoing links.

-* **Deeplink Juggernaut**
-	* Automatically link phrases in your posts/pages to other posts/pages or to custom URLs.
-	* Exclude specific posts/pages from having links added to them, if desired (e.g. contact pages, the homepage, etc.).
-	* Use the power of anchor text to boost your internal ranking SEO paradigm.
-	* Control the maximum number of autolinks added to each post/page as well as the number of times an anchor is linked per page.
-	* Apply the nofollow attribute on a per-link basis.
-(Perfect for automatic affiliate links.)
-	* Import/export your links as CSV files.
-	* Create links pointing to draft posts that will auto-enable when the post is published!
-	* Build internal links to your posts from within the WordPress post editor!
-Use "Instant Post Propulsion" technology to automatically link your old posts to new ones.

 * **Code Inserter**
 	* Easily insert custom HTML into your site's `<head>` tag, footer, or item content.